 - Leadership development

 To assess whether these goals are being met, you need to have a means to measure their success.
-For instance, if you plan to use social media as a means of attracting donors you can use the amount and quality of donations gained through the platform can be used as an indicator of success.
+For instance, if you plan to use social media as a means of attracting donors the amount and quality of donations gained through the platform can be used as an indicator of success.

 Identifying and attracting your target audience

 Identifying the right audience is important for nonprofits to succeed.
 While you might argue that the general public is your audience, that is not always the case.
 Keep in mind that you are looking to attract people who fully understand your cause and are willing to support you, even without getting something in return.
-Find those who are going to love supporting you:

 Creating an effective content strategy for your campaign